...

 Automotive Engineering

-prototyping automotive aluminum parts
+prototyping automotive aluminum part

-Prototyping Automotive Aluminum Parts
+Prototyping Automotive Aluminum Part

 The automotive industry has benefitted immensely from the outstanding properties of aluminum in making different automotive parts and systems.
 Manufacturers and engineers in the automotive industry use aluminum CNC machined parts in automotive engineering, most especially in engine components, suspension systems, transmission housing, and electric vehicle components.